 - Sponsored students don’t have to work to provide for their tuition and can dedicate more time to studies.

 (Please note: The term “private school” may conjure up visions of an exclusive preparatory school to U.S. readers, but be assured that “private” here simply means not government run.)

 The student must pay for a uniform (required), shoes, a sports uniform, school supplies, exam fees, and other “minor” items.
 Each school requires that a student bring their own mattress and bedding materials.
 Secondary boarding school fees typically range from $650-$850 U.S. per year.
 This is usually not affordable with a rural family earning an average of less than $2 a day; it is rare that they can support the secondary education of one child/teen let alone 4-5 children.
 It is easy to see how this can be unattainable for a youth from a poor clan or village.

 What happens if school fees are not paid?

 If school fees are not paid, the student cannot enter school until they are paid off.
-This is a fairly frequent event seeing how the majority of students are coming from very poor families.
+This is a frequent event seeing how the majority of students are coming from very poor families.
 They miss some school, pay the fees and go back, fall behind on fees again, miss more school, pay the fees...it is a vicious cycle that takes a toll on the child which eventually leads to a slow decline toward the bottom of the class and ultimately, they will have to drop out of school.
-Jobs are incredibly hard to find so it would be unusual if a child could actually find a job to earn his/her own school fees.
-Most students are extremely poor and many are orphaned with no means of support.
-Without assistance, the likelihood of their ever obtaining an education is almost non-existent.
-There are children and teens sitting at home right now hoping that somehow their school fees will be paid.
+Jobs are incredibly hard to find so it would be unusual if a child could actually find a job to earn the necessary school fees.
+Most students are extremely poor, and many are orphaned with no means of support.
+Without assistance, the likelihood of them ever obtaining an education is almost non-existent.
+There are children and teens trying to do whatever they can to earn money and praying that somehow their school fees will be paid.